DoopieWop/lua_combine_mine_replacement/README.md

 # [REPLACEMENT] Lua Combine Mine

+Code structure based on the original Combine Mine source code.

 Recreation of the Half-Life 2 Combine Mine in Lua.
 Same as the non-replacement version, only that it replaces the original Combine Mine entity.